mongodb/specifications/source/auth/auth.rst

 ~~~~~~~~~~~~

 :since: 2.6
+:changed: 3.4

-MONGODB-X509 is the usage of X-509 certificates to validate a client where the
+MONGODB-X509 is the usage of X.509 certificates to validate a client where the
 distinguished subject name of the client certificate acts as the username.

-As of MongoDB 3.4, the username will be automatically inferred by the server, and
-there is therefore no need for the client to provide it explicitly.
+When connected to MongoDB 3.4:
+  * You MUST NOT raise an error when the application only provides an X.509 certificate and no username.
+  * If the application does not provide a username you MUST NOT send a username to the server.
+  * If the application provides a username you MUST send that username to the server.

-When connected to MongoDB 3.2 or earlier, the username is required and MUST be provided.
+When connected to MongoDB 3.2 or earlier:
+  * You MUST send a username to the server.
+  * If no username is provided by the application, you MAY extract the username from the X.509 certificate instead of requiring the application to provide it.
-Drivers MAY automatically extract the username from the certificate if the username
+  * If you choose not to automatically extract the username from the certificate you MUST error when no username is provided by the application.
-was not specified in that case.

 Conversation
 ````````````

 #.
-Send ``authenticate`` command
+Send ``authenticate`` command (MongoDB 3.4+)
-	* :javascript:`{authenticate: 1, mechanism: "MONGODB-X509"}`
+	* C: :javascript:`{"authenticate": 1, "mechanism": "MONGODB-X509"}`
+	* S: :javascript:`{"dbname" : "$external", "user" : "C=IS,ST=Reykjavik,L=Reykjavik,O=MongoDB,OU=Drivers,CN=client", "ok" : 1}`

 #.
-Optionally with username
+Send ``authenticate`` command with username:
 	* ``username = openssl x509 -subject -nameopt RFC2253 -noout -inform PEM -in my-cert.pem``
-	* :javascript:`{authenticate: 1, mechanism: "MONGODB-X509", username: "C=IS,ST=Reykjavik,L=Reykjavik,O=MongoDB,OU=Drivers,CN=client"}`
+	* C: :javascript:`{authenticate: 1, mechanism: "MONGODB-X509", user: "C=IS,ST=Reykjavik,L=Reykjavik,O=MongoDB,OU=Drivers,CN=client"}`

-As an example the conversation with MongoDB 3.4+ would typically be:

-| C: :javascript:`{authenticate: 1, mechanism: "MONGODB-X509"}`
-| S: :javascript:`{ok: 1}`
+	* S: :javascript:`{"dbname" : "$external", "user" : "C=IS,ST=Reykjavik,L=Reykjavik,O=MongoDB,OU=Drivers,CN=client", "ok" : 1}`

 `MongoCredential`_ Properties
 `````````````````````````````

 username
+	SHOULD NOT be provided for MongoDB 3.4+
-	OPTIONAL.
-MUST be specified as RFC2253 form, when specified.
+	MUST be specified for MongoDB prior to 3.4

 source
 	MUST be $external.